Raiza Wilson

-Raiza Wilson (born 10 April 1989) is an Indian model and actress who appears in Tamil films.
+Raiza Wilson (born 9 April 1989) is an Indian actress and model who appears in Tamil films.
 She rose to fame following her appearance in the Tamil reality TV show Bigg Boss.
 She won the Filmfare Award for Best Female Debut – South for her role as Sindhuja in Pyaar Prema Kaadhal.
 After her success she continued to act in films such as Dhanusu Raasi Neyargale (2019), Varmaa (2020), FIR (2022), Poikkal Kuthirai (2022) and Coffee With Kadhal (2022).